Swedish Engineer Troops: Inspector of the Swedish Engineer Troops

-The head of the Engineer Troops was called Ingenjörinspektören ("Inspector of the Swedish Engineer Troops").
-In the years 1966-1991, the Engineer Troops and the Signal Troops had a joint branch inspector; the Inspector of the Swedish Army Engineer Corps and Signal Corps (Ingenjörinspektör- och Signalinspektören).
+The chief of the engineer troops was referred to as the Inspector of the Swedish Engineer Troops (Ingenjörinspektören).
+From 1966 to 1991, the engineer troops and the signal troops had a joint branch inspector; the Inspector of the Swedish Army Engineer Corps and Signal Corps (Ingenjörinspektör- och Signalinspektören).
 From 1991, the two branches received an inspector each, and the title of the engineer troops was shortened to the Engineer Inspector.
 In connection with the decommissioning of Swedish Army Field Work Center (Arméns fältarbetscentrum), the position of Engineer Inspector disappeared.